Elbow lateral collateral ligament tear / strain physiotherapyBy Nigel Chua

 - Joint strengthening.

-Our master-level therapists and physical trainers can also educate you about proper throwing mechanics and help improve your arm coordination and balance techniques during sports, so you can avoid re-injury when you return to your favorite games.
+Our master-level therapists and physical trainers in Phoenix Rehab Singapore can also educate you about proper throwing mechanics and help improve your arm coordination and balance techniques during sports, so you can avoid re-injury when you return to your favorite games.